 The pathway to Rapid City I had originally planned was superseded by a last-minute suggestion from my iPhone.
 Siri recommended taking BIA 27 through Wounded Knee and a corner of Badlands National Park.
 Intrigued, I had never visited Wounded Knee before -- the site of the 1890 massacre.
 It was just a few miles north on the highway from US 18.
 There were no obvious memorials when I got there -- no interpretive center or marker -- just a wayside parking area and a large red sign with an abbreviated account of what happened there 130 years ago engraved on both sides.

 At the north end of BIA 27, I entered Badlands National Park.
 The scenery changed quite dramatically.
 I was able to stop and get a few photos along the highway, but as the badlands unfolded, and I was surrounded by the stereoscopic wonder of an other-worldly landscape, I was unable to pause for photos.
 The road was narrow with no shoulder and a car was always directly behind me.
 By the time I was able to pull over, the scenery had passed.
-It was absolutely breathtaking.
+While it lasted, it was absolutely breathtaking.
 This was the only photo I was able to get on that stretch of road:

 As BIA 27 was about to connect with SR 44, I noticed a collection of old, abandoned Wild West-style buildings alongside the highway.
 I stopped for a photo or two.

 I arrived in Rapid City at around 5 and checked into the Fairfield Inn & Suites.
 During that time of year, the hotels in Rapid City can be expensive and near capacity with their proximity to Mount Rushmore and all of the attractions in the nearby Black Hills area.
-I would definitely recommend this hotel if you are planning a stay in Rapid City -- rooms were pretty comfortable, there is a free breakfast, and it is located right off Interstate 90.
+I would definitely recommend this hotel if you are planning a stay in Rapid City -- my room was more than comfortable, there is a free breakfast, and it is located right off Interstate 90.
 There is also a Perkins restaurant attached to the hotel, but access is from the outside of the building.
 The night I was there, the restaurant was severely understaffed with just one waitperson serving everyone, so service was slow, but I believe this was a reflection of the nation-wide shortage of service workers in general as I found wait times in restaurants to be longer just about everywhere.